-- Does the Course Material adhere to the Scrum Guide, the Core Scrum reference or other credible Agile organization’s guidelines?
+- Does the course material adhere to the Scrum Guide, the core Scrum reference guide, or other credible Agile organization’s guidelines?

 - Is the course interactive?

-Want to learn more about how the Collaborative Leadership Team to learn is transforming the world of work with our clients every day?
+Want to learn more about how the Collaborative Leadership Team is transforming the world of work with our clients every day?

 Author: Collaborative Leadership Team.
 Learn more about our coaches and offerings here.